ocb-dev-04/ocb.mediator.helper/MEDIATOR_HELPER_USE_GUIDE.md

 # OCB.Mediator.Helper — Usage Guide

 Custom lightweight mediator for CQRS.
 No MediatR dependency.
 Built on FluentValidation, Polly, and Scrutor.
+Targets **.NET 10** (`net10.0`).

 Dispatch is **reflection-free**: requests inherit from `CommandBase<TSelf, TResponse>` / `QueryBase<TSelf, TResponse>`, which recover the concrete type at compile time (double dispatch).
 No `MethodInfo.Invoke`, no boxing, AOT/trimming friendly.